August 16th, 2022

 7 Strategies to Implement to Prepare for Amazon Q4

-eCommerce is continuing to grow substantially with the shift in consumer spending from traditional brick and mortar stores to online retail options like Amazon.
-While many of the same tactics will still be relevant for Q4 in 2020, there are some unique areas that businesses will need to focus their attention on.
+Ecommerce is continuing to grow substantially with the shift in consumer spending from traditional brick-and-mortar stores to online retail options like Amazon.
+While many of the same tactics will still be relevant for Q4 in 2022, there are some unique areas that businesses will need to focus their attention on.

 1. Create a Plan

-In order to effectively execute your Q4 sales strategy you need to have a plan, and that doesn’t happen overnight.
-It’s important to plan early especially this year as we take into consideration longer lead times to acquire merchandise and to ship.
+In order to effectively execute your Q4 sales strategy, you need to have a solid plan, and that doesn’t happen overnight.
+It’s important to give yourself plenty of time to get organized this year.

 2. Set Efficiency Protocols

-Set up processes to help streamline your entire Amazon business from obtaining products to shipping options.
-It’s important to be efficient with your time, organized with your inventory and effectively market your products in order to reap the benefits of Q4.
+Set up processes to help streamline your entire Amazon business, from obtaining products to finding the best shipping options.
+It’s important to be efficient with your time, organized with your inventory, and effectively market your products in order to reap the benefits of Q4.

 3. Create an Inventory Management Strategy

-Being organized and keeping track of your inventory is a huge part of your business, especially when dealing with delayed shipping times.
+Being organized and keeping track of your inventory is a huge part of your business.
 You have to be strategic to make sure you have the inventory you need ready to go.
+After all, if your product isn’t in stock, it certainly can’t sell.

 If you are utilizing FBA, check your inventory limits.
-Recently Amazon announced that they will have shipping limitations.
-Log into your account and go to Inventory > Inventory Planning > Restock Inventory to see how much you are allowed to send in to the Amazon warehouse.
+Log into your account and go to Inventory > Inventory Planning > Restock Inventory to see how much you are allowed to send into the Amazon warehouse.

 As a backup to your FBA program, consider having FBM (Fulfillment by Merchant) set up and ready to go.
 That way, if your inventory runs out in an Amazon warehouse or they haven’t received the new inventory you sent in, you can still maintain and fulfill orders utilizing FBM.